Trends in Urban Planning & Development by Time Period

 Significance of Managing the Old City Center

 By this time, local government administrations had been brought back to life.
-City administration and urban planning, which had so far been top-down, now appeared with a new face – public participation and new administrative procedures.
+City administration and urban planning, which had thus far been top-down, now appeared with a new face – public participation and new administrative procedures.
 The 25 local administrative districts in Seoul were given more leeway, each working on their own diversified plans, facilities, and activities.

-As such, the 1990s saw the introduction of different systems and initiatives: the Wide-area Plan was devised to efficiently build and manage infrastructure (roads, railroads, waterworks etc.) that required a wider perspective for systematic maintenance, while the Detailed Planning Initiative was adopted to specify building use, the number of floors, and the floor space ratio of the buildings in certain areas so as to make better use of the land and beautify the city at the same time.
+As such, the 1990s saw the introduction of different systems and initiatives: the Wide-area Plan was devised to efficiently build and manage infrastructure (roads, railroads, waterworks, etc.) that required a wider perspective for systematic maintenance, while the Detailed Planning Initiative was adopted to specify building use, the number of floors, and the floor space ratio of the buildings in certain areas so as to make better use of the land and beautify the city at the same time.
 In line with democratic and decentralized governance, most of the urban planning authority held by the Construction & Transportation Minister was transferred to the City Mayors or the Provincial Governors.
 Before approving the Basic Urban Plan, the Minister was required to listen to the views of local councils and incorporate them into the Plan.

 Seoul’s Urban Planning in the 1990s